segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 ### Configure Push Notifications

-Copy the Server Key from the FCM console and add it to the MoEngage Dashboard(Not sure where to find the Server Key refer to [Getting FCM Server Key](https://docs.moengage.com/docs/getting-fcmgcm-server-key).
+Copy the Server Key from the FCM console and add it to the MoEngage Dashboard.
+For more information about retrieving the Server Key, see [MoEngage - Getting FCM Server Key](https://docs.moengage.com/docs/getting-fcmgcm-server-key).
 To upload it, go to the Settings Page `Dashboard --> Settings --> Channel --> Push --> Mobile Push --> Android` and add the Server Key and package name.
 **Please make sure you add the keys both in Test and Live environment.**

 #### Add meta information for push notification

-To show push notifications some metadata regarding the notification is required where the small icon and large icon drawables being the mandatory ones.
+To display push notifications, some metadata regarding the notification is required.
+For example, the small icon and large icon drawables are mandatory.

-Refer to the [NotificationConfig](https://moengage.github.io/android-api-reference/core/core/com.moengage.core.config/-notification-config/index.html) API reference for all the possible options.
+Refer to the [MoEngage - NotificationConfig](https://moengage.github.io/android-api-reference/core/core/com.moengage.core.config/-notification-config/index.html) API reference for all the possible options.

 Use the `configureNotificationMetaData()` to pass on the configuration to the SDK.